 \subsubsection{Quantum Memories}

-Each node possesses a number of memory qubits capable of storing quantum states.
-The \emph{coherence time} of a memory qubit indicates the storage time until error probability reaches $1 - e^{-1}$.
-The semantics of the error depend on the chosen noise model.
-For example, with a depolarizing noise model, error consists of converting the stored state to a completely mixed state.
+each node possesses a number of memory qubits capable of storing quantum states.
+We indicate \emph{coherence time} of a memory qubit as the storage time until the error probability reaches $1 - e^{-1}$.
+The effect of the error depend on the chosen noise model.
+For example, depolarizing noise transforms the stored state to a completely mixed state.

 In contrast with quantum memories, photonic qubits, also known as flying qubits, are qubit states encoded into light pulses transmitted through quantum links.